 There’s more to the story on how Komprise is addressing important data management challenges.
 A significant one is cost: handling growing storage needs with static IT budgets.
 This is not a wonderful optic for IT leaders right now.

 Here at Komprise we talk a lot about “right data, right place, right time.”
 You want to give users the best performance for your high-demand hot data sets.
 Yet justifying the top-performing flash storage platform might be difficult when you are talking about 1 or 2 PB of data or more.
 However, let’s say you can offload 75% of your data store to a cheaper, cold storage service in the cloud—aka cloud tiering.
 Then, you only need to purchase the fancy Porsche storage for 25% of your data – far less than a petabyte.
 Suddenly, this option becomes affordable.
-Using Komprise, you can run the analytics first and see how much hot data you really have before you make a purchase.
+Using Komprise, you can run the unstructured data analytics first and see how much hot data you really have before you make a purchase.